 Because your muscles and organs are critical for survival, your body will respond with an aggressive appetite increase to push you to get the protein required.

-So, for long term success, you need to modify WHAT you eat to:
+So, for long-term success on a PSMF diet, you need to modify WHAT you eat to:

 - ensure you lose mostly fat while sparing as much precious lean mass as you can, and

 - reduce your risk of nutrient cravings and rebound bingeing.